Passport to English Logo

 11. The children students.

-14. The teacher and the students from California.
+14. The teacher and the students from San Francisco.

-A contraction is a short way of saying something.
+A contraction is a shortened way of saying something.
 In English, contractions are very common.
-When we form a contraction, we are taking away a letter or several letters and replacing them with an apostrophe (').
+When forming contractions, we remove one or more letters and replace them with an apostrophe (').

 Section 2